wordrobe/cli/doc/THEME.md

 The second *Wordrobe*'s architecture pillars is represented by the __*entity/repository/dto framework*__.
 Basically:
 * *Entity*: provides a data model for a post-type or a page template
 * *Repository*: handles queries for a specific entity
-* *DTO*: helps to arrange and format entity data to be exposed outwards (to frontend, to api, etc)
+* *DTO*: helps to arrange and format entity data to be exposed outwards (to front-end, to api, etc)

 Check [framework documentation](./FRAMEWORK.md) to learn more.